 Dean’s List: Each semester the Vice Chancellor for Academic Affairs submits a list of full-time students whose semester averages are 3.500 or higher (measured on the current semester).

-Transcript Record: A student may request a copy of his/her official transcript by accessing LOLA, or by filling out the proper form (www.bpcc.edu/admissions/forms.html Will open new browser window or tab), or in the Admissions/Registrar’s Office.
+Transcript Record: A student may request a copy of his/her official transcript by accessing LOLA, or by filling out the proper form (www.bpcc.edu/admissions/forms.html ), or in the Admissions/Registrar’s Office.
 However, if the student is indebted to the College, all debts must be cleared before the transcript can be released.

 Official Records of Graduation: The official record of student completion of requirements for academic degrees and certificates is located in the Admissions/Registrar’s Office at BPCC.
 Signed diplomas and certificates are not official certifications of degree or certificate completion at Bossier Parish Community College.